The MySQL server maintains a host cache in memory that contains

 disable the host cache at runtime, not just at server startup.

 changes have no effect and the cache is not re-enabled even if

 host_cache_size is set larger

 than 0 at runtime.

 To disable DNS host name lookups, start the server with the

-improve performance either by disabling DNS lookups with
+to improve performance either by disabling DNS lookups + by

 To disallow TCP/IP connections entirely, start the server with